 S.No.
-Criteria Scoring 1 Alignment with LSVC objectives Offers/impacts an integrated solution covering the proposed consumption center and sourcing 50% of the produce from the cluster farmers- 2 marks.
-Offers/impacts an integrated solution covering the proposed consumption center and sourcing 60% of the produce from the cluster farmers- 4 marks.
-10

-Offers/impacts an integrated solution covering the proposed consumption center and sourcing 70% of the produce from the cluster farmers- 6 marks.
+Criteria Scoring Maximum Score 1 Alignment with LSVC objectives Offers/impacts an integrated solution covering the proposed consumption center and sourcing 50% of the produce from the cluster farmers - 2 marks.
+Offers/impacts an integrated solution covering the proposed consumption center and sourcing 60% of the produce from the cluster farmers - 4 marks.
+Offers/impacts an integrated solution covering the proposed consumption 10 center and sourcing 70% of the produce from the cluster farmers- 6 marks.
 Offers/impacts an integrated solution covering the proposed consumption center and sourcing 80% of the produce from the cluster farmers- 8 marks.
 Offers/impacts an integrated solution covering the proposed consumption center and sourcing 90% of the produce from the cluster farmers- 10 marks.
 2 Innovation: Going beyond what exists now, in terms of the product/service, process or technology and/or model to have transformational effect Traditional products or services available 2 marks Improved varieties and planting material plus package of practices - 3 marks Innovative technologies like AWS, traceability etc - 3 marks Hydroponics/ Aeroponics - 3 marks Innovative Packaging - 2 marks Innovative practices on production and harvesting - 2 marks 15 3 Organization & Business Strength of Applicant: Long history, strong Board or Promoter background, strong financials No of years of operations: a.
 Up to 3 years - 2 mark b.
 3-5 years - 3 marks c.
 More than 5 years - 5 marks Net worth in the immediately preceding year >Proposed Equity (X): a.
 Up to 1.5 X - 2 mark b.
 1.5 X to 2 X years - 3 marks c.
 More than 2 X - 5 marks Turnover in the immediately preceding year > Project Cost (X): a.
 Up to 1.5 X - 2 mark b.
 1.5 X to 2 X years - 3 marks c.
 More than 2 X - 5 marks 10 4 Impact & inclusiveness: (% of small & marginal farmers covered) Percentage of Small and Marginal Farmers (in the Cluster) Covered: f.
 Upto 25% - 1 marks g.
 25-40% - 2 marks h.
 40-60% - 3 marks i.
 60-80% - 4 marks j.
-More than 80% - 5 marks 5
+More than 80% - 5 marks 5 5 Additionality: Secondary Processing Percentage of Crops for Secondary Processing: f.
+Up to 10% - 1 marks 5